Catalyst Center on ESXi Deployment Guide

 Step 7 |

-When all of the Catalyst Center on ESXi services are up, open a supported browser and type in the IP address you entered for the Enterprise interface in Step 4k.
-If you configured the Management interface, enter the IP address you entered for it in Step 4m. |
+When all the Catalyst Center on ESXi services are running, use a supported browser and access the Enterprise interface using the IP address you provided earlier.
+If you configured the Management interface, use its IP address. |

 Step 8 |